sqrta/QSynth/README.md

 ```
 python src/main.py
 ```
-All result program files will be synthesized in the root folder.
+All result program files will be synthesized in the `./result` folder.
 They are Qiskit functions that can generate the corresponding circuits.
 This procedure needs 15~30 minutes to complete.

 ## Usage